 The Golden Rule in Politics

-There is a belief that our country can find guidance through this dilemma in the spiritual teachings and practice of the Golden Rule – to “do unto others as you would have them do unto you”— especially as we engage in political activity.
-We believe that if enough people follow this Golden Rule principle, it will help generate the respect and kindness we so desperately need in our country.
+People with a variety of theological views, political views, and backgrounds are coming together to express concern about the polarization that is currently seen in America.
+There is a belief that our country can find guidance through this dilemma in the practice of the Golden Rule — to “do unto others as you would have them do unto you”— especially as we engage in political activity.
+This guide explores a hope that if enough people follow this Golden Rule principle, it could generate the respect and kindness we so desperately need in our country.

 Background Information:This topic was created in partnership with the National Institute for Civil Discourse.
 Read more about this initiative here.